DanLangas/r-cheat-sheets/README.md

 A cheat sheet is a visually appealing collection of useful commands, functions, tips etc. which can be easily navigated.
 You can find my medium article on R & RStudio Cheat Sheets here.

+Disclaimer: I do not own the content in this repository .
+I have merely curated it.